-The Agency invested in Bristol’s youth community through a range of workshops and mentoring sessions designed to explore young people’s heritage and culture.
+Asian Arts Agency invested in Bristol’s youth community through a range of workshops and mentoring sessions designed to explore young people’s heritage and culture.
 Desh created an important opportunity for talent development among Bristol’s grassroots and young South Asian communities, and a chance for young people to showcase their talent.

 Desh launched at Watershed in October 2013.
-After 18 months of intense animation and music training with nearly 40 young people the Desh digital exhibition launched at M-Shed museum in Bristol.
+After 18 months of intense animation and music training with nearly 40 young people the Desh digital exhibition launched at M-Shed Museum in Bristol.
 The launch day attracted 250 visitors, with two free music performances by Bristol based artists and two storytelling workshops attended by 40 children.